neon-x-hub/segmon/README.md

 **Notes:**
 - Either `segmentSize` or `maxItemsPerSegment` can limit segmentation
 - When both are set, whichever limit is hit first triggers new segment creation
-- `idGenerator` receives no arguments and should return a unique string
+- `idGenerator` receives the desired ID length (idLength) and should return a unique string
 - `normaliseDocument` runs on all documents before they're filtered